sushmaboddu/blog/content/blog/blog1.md

 ---
 path: blog1
 date: 2020-12-28T10:42:04.734Z
 title: 'Build a Blog with Gatsby, Netlify and React:'
-font-weight: normal
 ---

+# Build  a  Blog with Gatsby, Netlify and React:
 ![](netlify.jpeg)

 # Prerequisites: